nikhilsingh13/nikhilsingh13.github.io/_posts/2024-07-27-ndcg-score-fine-tuning-recommendation-system-evaluation.md

 ---

 ## Introduction: Why NDCG?
 NDCG (Normalized Discounted Cumulative Gain) is a ranking-centric metric.
-Unlike accuracy-based approaches, it emphasizes the position of relevant items, crucial for user satisfaction in recommender systems.
+Unlike accuracy-based approaches, it emphasizes the position of relevant items, crucial to understand user satisfaction in recommender systems.

+- `NDCG score` also explains how well the top-N recommendations match the actual user interactions.
+- `DCG` explains the *gain* of items based on positions. `NDCG` normalises it.

+From a ML lead point of view, a higher NDCG means users see more relevant items up front.
+It is consistent with other KPIs like engagement and conversion.

 ---